openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 ### Test suites and test cases

-TESTSUITE - Provides a description for a series of test cases.
+* TESTSUITE - Provides a description for a series of test cases.
 The description is echoed in the output from the test run.

-TESTCASE - identifies a test case.
+* TESTCASE - identifies a test case.
 The description is echoed in the output of the test run.

 A program can have multiple test suites, and each test suite can have multiple test cases.

 The typical automated check follows these steps:

-Arrange: Establish the preconditions for the test case.
+* Arrange: Establish the preconditions for the test case.

-Act: Execute the code under examination.
+* Act: Execute the code under examination.

-Assert: Validate the anticipated outcome of the test
+* Assert: Validate the anticipated outcome of the test

-You can take a look at the COBOL Check wiki for better understanding: https://github.com/openmainframeproject/cobol-check/wiki/A-Brief-Example
+You can take a look at the COBOL Check wiki page for better understanding: https://github.com/openmainframeproject/cobol-check/wiki/A-Brief-Example

 ## Lab

 In this lab exercise, you will learn to set up your environment for the COBOL Check by connecting to an IBM Z system to access the USS(Unix System Services), view a simple COBOL program and test suites in VS Code, compile them on the USS using COBOL Check to generate a copy of the program under test that includes the test cases and paragraphs to be tested.
 Then you will copy the newly generated program from USS to MVS datasets and submit JCL to compile the copied COBOL program, and view the output.
 Refer to “Installation of VS Code and extensions” to configure VS Code if you have not already done so.
 You can either use IBM Z Open Editor and Zowe Explorer, or Code4z.

-To proceed further it's better to have some knowledge of JCL and linux terminal commands.
+To proceed further, it's better to have some knowledge of JCL and linux terminal commands.

-1. Get the latest COBOL Check distribution from the github repository of the COBOL Check https://github.com/openmainframeproject/cobol-check/tree/Developer/build/distributions.
+1. Get the latest COBOL Check distribution from the GitHub repository of the COBOL Check https://github.com/openmainframeproject/cobol-check/tree/Developer/build/distributions.
   Click on the “View raw” button or the download button on the right most corner.
 You will get the .zip of COBOL Check.

 ![](Images/image209.png)